HL7/US-Core/input/pagecontent/screening-and-assessments.md

 Choose the QuestionnaireResponse:

-- When the screening or assessment tool is a FHIR Questionnaire: QuestionnaireResponse is tightly coupled to the Questionnaire resource.
-For example, QuestionnaireResponse links to the Questionnaire, each response points the corresponding question, and the structures are mirrored.
 - When the entire instrument is needed for sharing and analysis.

 Choose the Observation for Screening Assessment:

-- When the screening or assessment tool is a non-FHIR Questionnaire: The results can be directly transformed into Observations, especially if the questions correspond to standard codes such as LOINC (e.g., PRAPARE).
 - When the individual responses are needed for sharing and analysis.

 Choose both the QuestionnaireResponse and the Observation: